tito-arch/BABC-2/content/posts/what-is-neural-link.md

 # Is Neural Link Safe?

-The neural link is not put directly in the brain but in a small hole about **25 mm** **in diameter** on the skull which makes it completely invisible from the top. during one of the live demo events done by neurotechnology, Elon Musk said:
+The neural link is not put directly in the brain but in a small hole about **25 mm** **in diameter** on the skull which makes it completely invisible from the top.
+During one of the live demo events done by neurotechnology, Elon Musk said:

-> '_It's kind of like a Fitbit in your skull with tiny wires,' 'I could have a Neuralink right now and you wouldn't even know.
+> '_It's kind of like a Fitbit in your skull with tiny wires,' 'I could have a Neuralink right now, and you wouldn't even know.
 Maybe I do_'

 Neurosurgeons that perform these surgeries have to be extremely careful with the brain, which is why there is a whole dedicated **Neurosurgical Robot** that is capable of inserting the (link) or the electrodes accurately within the shortest time possible.